david-zip/notes-misc/dynamic-masking.md

 ##### 1. Create an external function

-The external function can be created in Snowflake and configured to communicate with the desired cloud provider. (more info on this or create notes for external tokenization)
+The external function can be created in Snowflake and configured to communicate with the desired cloud provider.

 ##### 2. Grant masking policy privilegdes to custom role